eboyden42/game-ai-framework/README.md

 - **JUnit** and **Mockito** for unit testing

 ## Contributing
 Contributions are welcome!
 If you'd like to add new AI algorithms, game implementations, or improvements to the framework, feel free to submit a pull request.

+## Current Issues
+Implementation of Principal Variation Search needs testing and optimization.